Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 Things to Do in Chefchaouen

-• Explore the Old City Medina – Walk up and down the hills to explore the medina of Chefchaouen.
-Take photos in and out of the alleys and interact with locals.
+• Explore the Old City Medina – Walk up and down the hills to explore the main square and old Medina of Chefchaouen.
+Take photos in and out of the ancient medina, narrow streets and alleys and interact with locals.

-• Visit the Spanish Mosque – The Spanish mosque is now a ruin that can be visited by walking uphill out of the Western gate of Bab el-Ain.
+• Visit the Spanish Mosque – The Spanish mosque is now a ruin that can be visited by taking a short hike uphill out of the Western gate of Bab el-Ain.
+You can see the whole old city from here and beautiful views of the mountains.

 • Hike up the Rif Mountains – Take a trek for the day or multiple days up the Rif Mountains to get awesome panoramic views.

-• Shop the Souks – Come here to buy leather goods, Moroccan wool clothing, oils, soaps, lamps, lanterns, carpets, and more.
+• Shop the Souks – Visit the souks in the local market to buy leather goods, Moroccan wool clothing, olive oil, soaps, lamps, lanterns, carpets, and more.

 Alley in Chefchaouen + Chefchaouen travel guide